julioterra/yunSpacebrew/readme.md

 ## Installing Arduino Library:
 To install the Arduino Library just copy the folder titled spacebrewYun into the libraries folder in your Arduino sketch book.
 Then run the example sketch to try it out.

+# Websocket for the Arduino Yun

+The Websockets for Arduino script is also included in this repo.
+That said, this script is already included in the Arduino Yun distribution.